 If an individual exhibits symptoms of co-occurring disorders, primarily one disorder acts as a trigger for the other condition.
 For instance, anxiety is usually a stimulant for alcohol abuse.

 As such, if you only address the alcohol concern, anxiety will remain to be a recurring problem for the individual.
-Furthermore, the prospects are considerably high in the subject relapsing to alcohol abuse as a means of addressing the health problem.
+Furthermore, the prospects are considerably high in the subject of relapsing to alcohol abuse as a means of addressing the health problem.

 It’s, therefore, vital to select a treatment plan that can cover both co-occurring disorders.
 Physicians have to apply caution when prescribing medications to resolve anxiety issues, especially in the use of benzodiazepines because these medications can be considered addictive.